 YMCA St Paul’s Group is a Christian charity where people can come as they are, be met at their point of need and come to know life in all its fullness.

 The Chaplaincy service at YMCA St Paul’s Group puts this vision into practice.
-Our Chaplain Jacky Bone ( South West ), Jonathan Melville Thomas ( South ), Suzanne.Vernon-Yorke ( West) and the Chaplaincy volunteers are always available for a chat and offer support to everyone who uses our centres, be it one-to-one or through one of the Chaplaincy programmes.
+Our Chaplains Jacky Bone ( South West ), Jonathan Melville Thomas ( South ), Suzanne.Vernon-Yorke ( West) and the Chaplaincy volunteers are always available for a chat and offer support to everyone who uses our services, be it one-to-one or through one of the Chaplaincy programmes.

 Although a Christian organisation, our Chaplaincy services are available to people of all faiths or no faith.
 Our most important role is simply being there for people who use our facilities, no matter what their spiritual beliefs.

 Alongside Housing Support Workers, the Chaplaincy team provide additional pastoral and spiritual care.
 The team across the areas run different programmes for residents.
 Including , prayers, discussion groups and retreats.

 Jacky Bone, YMCA LSW Chaplain, says this about the Life Journey course:

 “The YMCA is not just about providing a bed in a hostel, we’re also about mending lives.
 Certainly for me, one of the most successful programmes run by the chaplaincy team has been “Life Journey”.
 It’s a course for residents to help those who feel stuck in life think about what might be, reflecting on the past and setting goals for the future, as well as exploring how spirituality fits into their lives.”